Vector35/binaryninja-api/docs/getting-started.md

 Not enabled by default but can be made visible is the global area which includes the [scripting console](./guide/index.md#script-python-console) and log window.

 Make sure to check out the many view options available in the various ☰ ("hamburger") menus.
 However, most configuration settings are available in the [settings](./guide/settings.md) menu. (`[CMD/CTRL] ,` is the hotkey for settings) in the top right of each pane allows for additional customization, including locking the pane to a single function.

- Make sure to check out the many view options available in the various ☰ ("hamburger") menus in the top right of each pane.
-While most configuration settings are available in the settings menu. ([CMD/CTRL] , is the hotkey for settings), the ☰ menu in each pane allows for additional customization, including locking the pane to a single function.

 ### Interacting